-Council Bluffs has been utilizing Google Apps for Education for five years, and was one of the first districts to beta test Google Chromebooks in the classroom.
+Council Bluffs has been utilizing G Suite for Education (GSFE) for five years, and was one of the first districts to beta test Google Chromebooks in the classroom.
 The district increased their technology offering gradually, looking to fulfil its 1:1 aspiration and so far has about 8,000 of its more than 9,000 students at 1:1.

 In 2013 Council Bluffs experienced a vital and substantial problem facing its school community.
 With special education students grouped into the same classrooms as general education students, the district observed that special education students would rarely participate in class if the lessons or assignments involved reading or writing.
 This not only stymied the lesson progress of the special education students, but had a knock-on negative effect on the students’ confidence and willingness to engage in lessons.